 Here are some ways you can help the mission of Catholic Rural Life, and help promote the vitality of the American countryside.

-By becoming a member, you support CRL’s mission of applying the teachings ofthe Church for the care of family farms, rural communities, and the created order.
+By becoming a member, you support CRL’s mission of applying the teachings of the Church for the care of family farms, rural communities, and the created order.
 With your dues, you’ll also receive a complimentary copy of our Catholic Rural Life magazine, published 3-4 times a year, as well as invitations to events CRL participates in within your region.

 As a non-profit organization, we rely on the generous support of people like you.
 Your contributions directly aid CRL’s work and programs, such as our Life in Christ lay leadership program, our Faith, Food & the Environment initiative, and our Catholic Rural Life magazine.
 Make a one-time contribution or make a re-occcuring donation–the choice is yours.
 Either way, know that CRL appreciates your support!

 One of the most important ways of staying involved is staying informed: keeping track of the various issues facing rural communities, family farms and the stewardship of creation.
-Catholic Rural Life has a free e-bulletin that keeps you informed.
+Catholic Rural Life has a free newsletter that keeps you informed.
 Once you subscribe, you’ll receive a weekly email updating you on the most pressing issues facing the rural America and what CRL is doing to address them.

 Rural life groups are grassroots efforts to address challenges facing rural communities from a parish level.
 Catholic Rural Life has actively supported the development and work of such rural life groups with great success, and we’re happy to provide a guidance for thinking about the purpose, structure, and role of these types of efforts.